State variable

 A state variable is one of the set of variables that are used to describe the mathematical "state" of a dynamical system.
 Intuitively, the state of a system describes enough about the system to determine its future behaviour in the absence of any external forces affecting the system.
 Models that consist of coupled first-order differential equations are said to be in state-variable form.

+In thermodynamics, state variables are defined as large-scale characteristics or aggregate properties of a system which provide a macroscopic description of it.
+In general, state variables have the following properties in common: